 |BC Bitcoin||UK Bank Transfer||4%|

-If you want none of this faff, then Wirex is probably your best option.
-You can get verified in no time and buy Nano (NANO) at competitive rates (just 1%) with a simple debit card purchase.
-Even though there are slightly cheaper options, this is my preferred option.
+If you don’t want to faff around with a UK bank transfer, then Wirex is probably your best option.
+You can get verified in no time and buy Nano (NANO) without getting ripped off with a simple debit card purchase.
+All in, you’ll pay about 2.5% in fees to buy Nano (NANO) with Wirex.

 How to Buy Nano (NANO) in the UK

-#2: Buy Nano with a Debit Card [Quickest]
+#2: Buy Nano with a Debit Card [Easiest]

 Wirex provides crypto-friendly currency accounts which allow you to buy Nano (NANO) with a debit card, credit card, or via a UK bank transfer.
 They support other cryptocurrencies too, like Bitcoin (BTC), Ethereum (ETH), and Litecoin (LTC).